imxrt-rs/imxrt-hal/CONTRIBUTING.md

 If you add a SVD patch, or if you change something in `imxrtral.py`, you'll need to re-generate the RAL to realize the change.

-### HAL
+### Chip specific HAL(s), for example imxrt1062-hal

 Make sure you've generated the RAL (see above).
-When developing the HAL, specify a feature flag from the command line.
-To check the HAL for `imxrt1062` processors, `cd imxrt-hal`, then
+When developing the HAL(s) a quick way to check everything compiles, in the project root

 ```
-cargo check --features imxrt1062 --target thumbv7em-none-eabihf
+cargo check --target thumbv7em-none-eabihf
 ```

 ### IOMUXC